 Another supplement that can be beneficial for dogs is a fibre supplement containing probiotics, prebiotics and Bentonite clay.
 Probiotics are the good bacteria in your dog’s gut and can help to improve your dog's digestion and gut health.
 They can also help to boost the immune system and reduce anxiety.
 So many dogs lack enough fibre and probiotics in their diet, and this leads to many acute and chronic health problems and stops them from thriving and living life to the full…

 That is why we formulated Holistic Doggie Fibre.
 500g of powdered goodness with a whole host of benefits, especially for gut health and improving the immune system.
-Fibre also helps to naturally empty your dog’s anal glands, while prebiotics are the fibres such as galacto-oligosaccharides (GOS) and Fructo-oligosaccharides (FOS) that provide nourishment to help maintain probiotic levels.
+A fibre supplement for dogsalso helps to naturally empty your dog’s anal glands, while prebiotics are the fibres such as galacto-oligosaccharides (GOS) and Fructo-oligosaccharides (FOS) that provide nourishment to help maintain probiotic levels.
 Bentonite clay helps deal with intestinal toxins and water - helping with diarrhoea and poisoning.

 Even bad behaviour can be an indication of a deeper problem…